My Approach to Helping

 Thank you for viewing my profile.
 I provide supportive therapy, therapy with a more exploratory focus, psychoanalysis, parenting support, and both school and neuropsychological assessment (Learning disability, ADHD, school, brain injury, social-emotional, etc).
 In therapy, I focus on helping people with a wide range of longstanding and more recent problems (e.g., anxiety, depression, relationships, body image, identity, job stress, marital stress, self-esteem, attachments).
 I also have an interest in helping endurance athletes cope with stress related to training, job, relationships, etc. I have office and remote access.
 My qualifications include board certification in clinical psychology (ABPP), adult psychoanalysis (FABP), school neuropsychology (ABSNP), and assessment psychology (ABAP).
 I have completed postgraduate programs in school psychology, neuropsychology, and adult psychoanalysis.

 If you contact me, I'll get back to you quickly to arrange an initial consultation and talk about your needs.

 More Info About My Practice

-I have a private, independent psychology practice, and have been licensed as a psychologist for over 25 years.
+I have a private, independent psychology practice, and have been licensed as a psychologist for over 35 years.
 During this time I have seen many clients with different types of problems, and have a good deal of experience as a therapist and assessor.
 My office space is private, quiet, and easily accessible with private parking.
 My hours are flexible, including weekend mornings.
 I have a sliding scale for therapy, a very reasonable hourly rate for assessment, and provide detailed billing information that can be submitted to your insurance.
 I have published articles in journals, and presented papers and workshops in areas related directly to my practice.
-I am a university professor and was also director of counseling and testing services for 11 years.
+I am a university emeritus professor and was also director of counseling and testing services for 11 years.
 I am a licensed in PA, MA, NJ, CO, WI, and DC.

 How Psychotherapy Can Help